 - 2 pounds chicken breasts or thighs boneless, skinless, cut into ½-inch thick strips

 - 2 bell peppers (red, yellow or orange), cut into strips

-- 1 medium yellow or red onion, peeled, halved and thinly sliced
+- 1 yellow or red onion, peeled, halved and thinly sliced

 - Kosher salt and pepper